Want to know a little more?

 this and other sustainable recreational uses that allow the broader community to experience the area in harmony with the farms.

-Here are some images of the farm road/rail trail path from Wilder Ranch to Scaroni Rd. that is currently off-limits.
+Here are some images of the farm road/rail trail path from Wilder Ranch to Scaroni Rd.
+Note that our running event does not use any

 Here are a few images of rail trails in other parts of the country (some have active train service)

 that inspire us to want to see our rail trail in this area opened.

 Participants often ask why we have a beach crossing in the Run by the Sea.
 That's because it's currently the only legal way to get from Wilder Ranch to the northern bluff trails.

 The current Wilder Ranch State Parks maps show that you can use the rail connector, but these maps are actually indicating trails that are not legally accessible!